usgs gauge link: Click and scroll down to the third graph for current height in ft.

 Restricted rentals, if at all.
 At flows above 1,200 cf/s, it is a fast paced float for those with advanced or expert whitewater skills only due to tricky currents, strainers, and other potential hazards that demand instant decision making and quick reflexes.
 Rapids are washed out above 7.50.

 The river is getting into flood plain and running through dense strainers.
 Cross currents become very powerful.
 Correct route is most important.
 No general rentals go out at this level.

 2-4 hours depending on water level.
 This route is best for river levels between 4.8 - 5.25 ft.

 This route is deeper and wider and is still a good trip when the upper route becomes too low to enjoy.

 Families with small children and fishermen who want to play and fish more than paddle, enjoy this stretch.

 This route does requires an additional $5 per boat landowner access fee.

 3.5-7 hours depending on water level.
 This is available on weekdays.
 Just give us a call early in the day.
 This route is not an option on Saturdays during peak season (Memorial-Labor Day) or on holidays and/or holiday weekends.
 This route has a higher shuttle price.

 This is our tube route.
 It can be utilized for canoes and kayaks when wanting a short/quick trip.
-This can accommodate a later launch time of up to 3:45 PM -if pre-arranged (return times are the same).
-It is our shortest trip but works nicely for fishermen wanting a late afternoon fishing trip or for a family with small children who just need a very short time on the water.
+This can accommodate a later launch time of up to 3:45 PM -if pre-arranged (return time still 6:00).
+It is our shortest trip but works nicely for fishermen wanting a quick late afternoon fishing trip or for a family with small children who just need a very short time on the water.